Iwan: Parthian iwans

 Although some scholars have asserted that the iwan form may have developed under the Seleucids, today most scholars agree that the Parthians were the inventors of the iwan.
 One of the earliest Parthian iwans was found at Seleucia (Seleucia-on-the-Tigris), located on the Tigris River, where the shift from post-and-lintel construction to vaulting occurred around the 1st century CE.
 Other early iwans have been suggested at Ashur, where two buildings containing iwan-like foundations were found.
 The first building, located near the ruins of a ziggurat, featured a three-iwan façade.
 The proximity of the building to a ziggurat suggests that it may have been used for religious preparations or rituals.
 It could also indicate a palatial building, as it was common for the ziggurat and palace to be situated next to one another in the Ancient Near East.
 What seems to be a palace courtyard had iwans on each side, which remained a common features well into Islamic times.

 The second iwan building is located across a courtyard, and Walter Andrae, a German archaeologist, suggested that it served as an administrative building rather than as a religious center because there is no evidence of inscriptions or wall carvings.
 Although the absence of inscriptions or carvings does not equate necessarily to a civic function, it was not uncommon for iwans to serve a secular use, as they were frequently incorporated into palaces and community spaces.
 Other early sites including Parthian iwans include Hatra, the Parthian ruins at Dura Europos, and Uruk.

 Sasanian iwans

 The Sasanian Empire also favored the iwan form, and adopted it into much of their architecture; however, they transformed the function.
 The Parthian iwan led to other spaces, but its primary function served as a room itself.
 In contrast, the Sasanian iwan served as a grand entranceway to a larger, more elegant space which was usually domed.
 Both the Parthian and Sasanian iwans were often elaborately decorated with inscriptions and sculpted reliefs including scenes of hunting, vegetal motifs, abstract, geometric patterns, and animal scenes.
 The reliefs’ style shows a blend of influences including other Near Eastern cultures, Roman, and Byzantine decorative traditions.
-For instance, the rock-cut iwan at Taq-i Bustan features Roman style figures, Eastern-inspired vegetal patterns and crenellations, and wide-eyed, stylized Byzantine-esque angels and mosaic interiors.
+For instance, the rock-cut iwan at Taq-e Bostan features Roman style figures, Eastern-inspired vegetal patterns and crenellations, and wide-eyed, stylized Byzantine-esque angels and mosaic interiors.